MatSevy/CEITEC-MOTES-public-LV-repo/README.md

 ## License
 GPL v3

-## Author
+## Copyright
-Matúš Šedivý
+Owner: Central European Institute of Technology of Brno University of Technology (CEITEC BUT) 2022

-Copyright (c) Central European Institute of Technology - Brno University of Technology 2022
+Author: Matúš Šedivý xsediv09@vutbr.cz

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.